 - a.
-Investment Objective to provide regular returns through investments in a diversified portfolio of US Dollar-denominated fixed income instruments issued by the Philippine government, other major economies, or corporations operating therein or through diversified investment companies invested in such. - b.
-Benchmark 95% Bloomberg Barclays EM Asia USD Credit Philippines Index and 5% 30-day US Dollar Deposit Rate. - c.
-Asset Allocation Range the Company allocates its funds available for investments among cash and other deposit substitutes and fixed-income securities based on certain proportion as approved by Management.
+Investment Objective to provide total returns consisting of current income and capital growth through the investment in a mix of high-quality debt (bonds) and equity (stocks) securities from both domestic and foreign issuers. - b.
+Benchmark the fund's performance is measured against 50% PSE Index and 45% Bloomberg Sovereign Bond Index 1 to 5 Year and 5% 30-day special savings deposits. - c.
+Asset Allocation Range the Company allocates its funds available for investments among cash and other deposit substitute, fixed-income securities and equity securities based on certain proportion as approved by Management.

-Other matters covered in the investment policy include the fees due to be paid to the Fund Manager with management and distribution fees each set at an annual rate of 1.5% of the net assets attributable to shareholders on each valuation day.
+Other matters covered in the investment policy include the fees due to be paid to the Fund Manager with management and distribution fees each set at an annual rate of 2% of the net assets attributable to shareholders on each valuation day.